AdityaDeshmane/iOSToastView/README.md

 # iOSToastView
-Android like toast popup with lot of customizable parameters
+Android like toast popup with many of customizable parameters

 ![      ](\1.png "")